 - Reviving dormant corporations and purchasing shell companies with no real operations to apply for multiple loans

 - Submitting identical loan applications and supporting documents under the names of different companies

 - Spending loan proceeds on prohibited items such as houses, cars, jewelry, and other luxuries

 - Using stolen and fictitious identities and sham companies to secure loans

 - Money laundering through a web of bank accounts to make improper purchases

 Because the loan forgiveness process is ongoing, it is expected that DOJ action will also focus on borrowers who fraudulently request forgiveness by falsely certifying that they complied with the criteria listed above.
 Therefore, a defendant could have legitimately applied for and used PPP funds, yet failed the requirements for forgiveness and applied for it anyway.
 That is where the DOJ action could be directed for that particular defendant.

 If convicted of paycheck protection program fraud, a defendant could face significant jail time, heavy fines, and restitution for funds improperly obtained.

-If the SBA believes that someone has procured or used PPP funds fraudulently, or fraudulently applied for loan forgiveness, it will refer the matter to the DOJ.
+If the SBA believes that someone has procured or used funds fraudulently, or illegally applied for loan forgiveness, it will refer the matter to the DOJ as PPP fraud.
 The DOJ has made it clear it will continue to investigate and bring charges against individuals and businesses suspected of criminal conduct involving PPP funds.
 If you’ve been notified that you are the subject of a criminal investigation, these are some critical steps you must take: